 The average New Yorker is taxed at a rate of 1.23% for property, a maximum of 8.82% for income and up to 4.00% for sales.
 Compared to the national averages New York earns a score of poor 👎 for property taxes, poor 👎 for income taxes and average for combined local and state sales tax.
 Quick links to regions of New York with predicted increasing and decreasing valuations.

-Review the Geographical, Political and Spiritual Regions of New York
+Review the Geographical, Political and Spiritual Attributes of New York

 Daily state facts: New York comes in third place for its measure of gross domestic product.